Pace of rise in global sea level has doubled -UN climate report

 By Emma Farge

-GENEVA, April 21 (Reuters) - Global sea levels are rising at more than double the pace they did in the first decade of measurements in 1993-2002 and touched a new record high last year, the World Meteorological Organization said on Friday.
+GENEVA, April 21 (Reuters) - Global sea levels are rising at more than double the pace they did in the first decade of measurements in 1993-2002 and hit a new record high last year, the World Meteorological Organization said on Friday, warning that the trend would continue for millennia.

 Extreme glacier melt and record ocean heat levels - which cause water to expand - contributed to an average rise in sea levels of 4.62mm a year between 2013-2022, the U.N. agency said in a major report detailing the havoc of climate change.
 That is about double the pace of the first decade on record, 1993-2002, leading to a total increase of over 10 cm since the early 1990s.